Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 The panorama is positively heavenly from Dante’s View, an overlook about 40 minutes south of the resort.
 At 5,475 feet in the Black Mountains, Dante’s View is literally more than a mile above the salt flats and takes in a spectacular vista looking north across the full sweep of the valley.
 Hike along the network of trails to get different perspectives for photographs.

-The morning is also an ideal time to test your game on The Furnace Creek Golf Course at Death Valley, the world’s lowest elevation golf course at 214 feet below sea level.
-Around here is more than just a novelty because the challenging course earned a spot on Golf Digest’s list of America’s toughest courses.
-And not only are there birdies, there are also birds: The Audubon Cooperative Sanctuary System designated the eco-friendly course as a certified natural sanctuary.
+The morning is also an ideal time to test your game on The Furnace Creek Golf Course at Death Valley, the world’s lowest-elevation golf course at 214 feet below sea level.
+The challenging course earned a spot on Golf Digest’s list of America’s Toughest Courses.
+And not only are there birdies, but there are also birds: The Audubon Cooperative Sanctuary System designated the eco-friendly course as a certified natural sanctuary.

 Afternoon